timothyshull/programming_notes/algorithms/recursion.md

-- Djikstra -> stacks and recursion
+- Dijkstra -> stacks and recursion

 # factorial
 ```